MrBMueller/MidGen/README.md

 # MidGen

 MidGen is a Perl based standard midi file reader/processor/generator.
 It includes Perl modules and packages to create/read/write and process standard midi (smf) files based on Perl input scripts.
 Essentially this tool provides a framework, which is specifically designed for experiments with musical pattern, arpeggios, accompaniment styles, arrangements or entire scores.
 However MidGen is not only limited to musical data processing since the framework provides furthermore access to all smf event types such as Channel-/SysEx-/Escape- and Meta-events.
-In general there is no limitation since everything which can be represented by smf can get generated, processed and provided by MidGen.
+In general there is no limitation since everything representable by smf can be generated, processed and provided by MidGen.

-A build-in "micro sequencer" function translates text-based micro-sequences into smf midi data.
-Since everything runs in perl environment, you can take advantage from programming languages like using variables for micro-sequences, storing arrangement parts in sub-procedures, repeat sequence iterations with loops, etc. together with convenient smf input/output functionality.
+For musical data, a build-in "micro sequencer" function translates text-based micro-sequences into smf midi events.
+Since everything runs in perl environment, you can take advantage from programming languages like using variables for micro-sequences, sequence substitutions, storing arrangement parts in sub-procedures, repeat sequence iterations with loops, etc. together with convenient smf input/output functionality.
 This approach allows writing music in traditional sequenced format in combination with algorithmic or procedural programming functionalities.
 In addition, there are many functions for SMF data manipulation implemented such as copy/paste/insert/transpose which are working either on track level or across the entire arrangement.
 Also you can include and merge additional external smf midi data into your arrangement so that for instance live played parts get merged with generated accompaniment pattern.
-Essentially there is no limit for creativity since its an open framework were you can easily add additional features, functions, procedures or other extensions with your own ideas.
+Essentially there is no limit for creativity since its an open framework were you can easily add features, functions, procedures or other extensions with your own ideas.